-Characteristics of 2022HI GNMA MBS
+Characteristics of 2022D GNMA MBS

-The Authority expects to pool 2022HI First Mortgage Loans, which represent a portion of its future Mortgage Loan Production, into mortgage-backed securities guaranteed by the Government National Mortgage Association ("GNMA MBS").
-The 2022H GNMA MBS are expected to consist of an outstanding aggregate balance of approximately \$124,000,000 of 2022H First Mortgage Loans with a weighted average mortgage rate of 7.000% pooled into one or more GNMA MBS with a weighted average MBS pass-through rate of 6.500% and a remaining term of 359 months.
+The Authority has an existing pipeline of Mortgage Loans from which it expects to pool certain Mortgage Loans into mortgage-backed securities guaranteed by the Government National Mortgage Association ("GNMA MBS").
+The 2022D GNMA MBS are expected to consist of an outstanding aggregate balance of approximately \$75,000,000 of 2022D Mortgage Loans with a weighted average mortgage rate of 5.375% pooled into one or more GNMA MBS with a weighted average MBS pass-through rate of 5.000% and a remaining term of 359 months.
+For a description of the MBS portfolio currently Outstanding under the Master Indenture, see the Authority's financial disclosures with respect to its Single Family Mortgage Bonds available on EMMA (as defined herein).